-PK lived in Jersey when her friend’s mum was terminally ill in Boston.
+(re-run) PK lived in Jersey when her friend’s mum was terminally ill in Boston.
 When her friend called to say her mother had died, PK woke up feeling bad but thought it was the heat.
 She wanted to go to the funeral and surprise her friend.
 She loaded up her three-year-old daughter and took off… Continue reading The Appendix, the Funeral, and the Dead Concert

 (re-run) I often dream about finding a public bathroom to use right before I wake up.
 It’s because I have to pee.
 Two nights ago I dreamed I was in a crowded restaurant and when I went into the bathroom, there were tables in there with groups of women seated around them.
 I stood at… Continue reading OCD Dreams